 The Event Message described below is defined separately to provide notifications on the intermediate state of specific operations.

 Query Interface

-The Query Interface enables the Service Application to query the HRI Engine on information it holds.
+The Query Interface enables the Service Application to query the RoIS Engine on information it holds.
 The sequence diagram of the Query Interface is shown in Figure 8.7.